UH-MBBE/yarrowia-13C-gsm/README.md

 # _Yarrowia lipolytica_ <sup>13</sup>C-MFA Constrained GSM

-This project is a series of Jupyter notebooks focused on the analysis of the metabolism of the oleaginous yeast, Yarrowia lipolytica, when grown with glucose, glycerol, and oleic acid.
-The analysis ranges from growth parameter calculations to transcriptomic analysis, utilizing 13C-metabolic flux analysis a Genome-Scale Model (GSM).
+This project is a series of Jupyter notebooks focused on the analysis of the metabolism of the oleaginous yeast, <i>Yarrowia lipolytica</i>, when grown with glucose, glycerol, and oleic acid.
+The analysis involves growth parameter calculations, using a genome scale model (GSM) to generate feasible flux ranges for <sup>13</sup>C-MFA, using <sup>13</sup>C-MFA results to constrain GSM reaction rates, and transcriptomic analyses.

 - [System Requirements](#system-requirements)
 - [Instructions for use](#instructions-for-use)